Escape from Jupiter: Introduction

 The main character is Michael Faraday, a boy in his teens who has lived in space his whole life.
 Having never been to Earth, he resides with his father on the moon Io.
 Despite being a mining colony habituated predominantly by adults, a few have their families with them.
 Michael's best friend is Kingston, the son of the medical officer of the colony.
 In addition to this duo are Jarrod and Anna, both children of a fellow miner Carl.
 Jarrod and Michael always compete with each other, Jarrod being the brawn and Michael being the brains.
 Michael's father is the local space tug pilot who ferries passengers and equipment to and from the moon to the orbiting space craft.

 The series is set in the not too distant future.
 The mine's administrator is a company man called Duffy who oversees and runs the colony.
 An older and often regarded as aloof expert, Professor Jacob Ingasole, has been studying the mining operations and the effects of the mining on the planet and to the colony.
 Although his predictions have been regarded as "hairbrained" (his previous prediction was that a comet would come and destroy the colony) his latest work regarding the mines and the lava flow have credit.
 Despite the imminent danger, the deep drilling mining operations continue.

-To this mix of people comes a group of scientists from the company.
-This is where we meet Kumiko and her parents.
-Kumiko is the typical spoilt daughter of her very successful father and mother who both specialise in seismology.
-She's rarely been away from Earth and getting "thrown into the deep end" presents it with a hostile young lady.
-Her pride and joy is her computer which she carries with her all the time.
+A group of scientists from the company joins the colony, including Kumiko and her parents, who specialise in seismology.
+Kumiko has rarely been away from Earth, and her arrival on Io places her in an unfamiliar environment.
+She carries her computer with her throughout the journey.